INT. YOUR NEXT DRAFT — DAY

 Your script lives on "main" — one clean, current version.
 Every save is a moment you can come back to.

-2You branch
+2You rewrite

 3They propose